amarjeetkapoor1/c_programs/README.md

 	* vector.h-: It contain structure vector which is basic version of vector as in c++ but It is only used for string.
 2. pallindrom.c-: It contain program to find all possible palindrom that can be created from given string.
+3. knight.c : find number of postions on which knight can be after given N from given position on 10*10 chess board.(solution is for problem given in HackerEarth ).